ColinTr/TabularNCD/README.md

 ## Directory structure
     .
     ├── .gitignore
     ├── README.md                              <- This file
+    ├── Supplementary_Materials_TabularNCD.pdf <- The supplementary materials
     ├── requirements.txt                       <- The required packages
     ├── Baseline.py                            <- The script to run the baseline method ├── Clustering.py                          <- The script to run any of the three clustering methods available ├── TabularNCD.py                          <- The script to run TabularNCD ├── data                                   <- The datasets (train & test) in csv, along with the hyper-parameters and links to download
     │   ├── ForestCoverType                    <- File is too large, please download and pre-process it before using dataset │   ├── HumanActivityRecognition           <- File is too large, please download and pre-process it before using dataset │   ├── LetterRecognition                  <- Dataset available
     │   ├── mnist                              <- Dataset available
     │   ├── Pendigits                          <- Dataset available
     │   ├── Satimage                           <- Dataset available
     │   └── USCensus1990                       <- File is too large, please download and pre-process it before using dataset ├── figures                                <- The training metrics curves └── src                                    <- The source code of the project ├── BaselineModel.py                   <- The Baseline model class ├── import_utils.py                    <- The functions to import the different datasets used here ├── loss_functions.py                  <- The loss functions used in training ├── ncl_memory_module.py               <- A simple class to store the M most recent training instances from the previous batches
         ├── TabularNCDModel.py                 <- The TabularNCD model class
         ├── training_procedures.py             <- The SSL and joint training methods
         ├── transforms.py                      <- The data augmentation methods
         └── utils.py                           <- Diverse useful functions

 -----